ykim879/fundametal-of-networking/README.md

 #### Network Layer
 - It involves how to route a packet from source to destination.
-- **For outgoing message**: find a wway to get packet to the destination.
+- **For outgoing message**: find a way to get packet to the destination.
 - **For incoming message**: passes and collects packet into message to the transport layer.
 - **IP address**: help to subsume both the formatting of the packet and determining the route of the packets.

+**Why Network Layer cannot be combined with Transport layer?**
+1. There may be many different network connections from a host use different route
+2. Intermediate hops only forward the packet towards the final destination so we need independent layer for simplicity.
+3. Route is not fixed.
 #### Link Layer
 - Ferries the IP packets between nodes on the Internet through which a packet has to be routed from source to destination.
 - Example: Ethernet, Token Ring, and IEEE 802.11